albar965/littlenavmap-manual/src/en/ROUTEDESCR.rst

 This dialog allows you to create a flight plan from a route description string consisting of airport and navaid idents as generated or provided by various online services.

-The ``New Flight Plan from Route Description`` dialog opens with the route description for the current flight plan which also contains information about speed and cruise altitude if enabled.
+Click ``Load from Flight Plan`` to generate the route string from the currently loaded flight plan.

-The top half of the dialog holds the route description input field, while the bottom half shows any messages, warnings or errors that occur during reading.
+The top of the dialog holds the route description input field, while the center half shows any messages, warnings or errors that occur during reading.
+The string is read automatically while entering it into the input field.
+The lower part provides a quick help.

 The menu button |Menu Button| provides a dropdown menu than can be used to customize the generated route string.

 *Little Navmap* will try to use as much of the route as possible even if parts of the flight plan like waypoints or airways cannot be found or names are ambiguous.
-You will see warnings in the bottom half if that is the case.
+You will see warnings in the center output field if that is the case.

 If a route covers a long distance and contains a waypoint name which is